 An Advanced Park system is also available, developed from that on the Lexus LS flagship saloon.
 It provides automated control of the steering, shift operation and braking and uses the car’s array of four cameras and 12 ultrasonic sensors to gain an all-around picture of the immediate surroundings.
 It will also recognise up to three regularly used parking spots.

-What safety technology will be featured on the all-new Lexus RX?
+What safety technology is featured on the 2023 Lexus RX?

 The improvements include further expansion of the Pre-Collision System’s ability to detect motorcycles and other objects in the car’s path.
 It can also recognise collision risks with oncoming traffic or crossing pedestrians when making a turn at a junction.
 Its detection response is quicker and the ability to avoid an impact is increased by Emergency Steering Assist.